 - No, the Hour of Code Lesson is designed to be a single-player experience.

 - If students sign into Minecraft: Education Edition and access the Hour of Code lesson from the Library, it is possible to play in multiplayer, but this is not recommended.
+The lesson was designed to be single-player.

 Can students chat with each other from within the Hour of Code Lesson?